FREE Shipping on orders over $899

 • Chronic diseases such as cancer

-• Hematological diseases such as leukemia or the presence of lymphomas
+• Hematological diseases such as leukemia or lymphomas

 • Age.
-People over 65 years of age are at greater risk of suffering from the disease.
+People over 65 years of age are at greater risk for the disease.

-In addition, there are some complications if anemia is not treated in time and adequately:
+In addition, there are some complications if anemia is not treated in a timely and appropriate manner:

-Pregnant women who have anemia can have premature births.
+Pregnant women who have anemia may have premature births.

 Extreme fatigue levels:

-The fatigue caused by anemia can be so aggressive that it can prevent you from carrying out your daily responsibilities and activities.
+The fatigue caused by anemia can be so severe that it can prevent you from fulfilling your daily responsibilities and activities.

 Heart problems: